-Arsene Wenger's time at Arsenal appears to drawing to a close.
+Arsene Wenger's time at Arsenal is now officially drawing to a close.

 Despite the success the Frenchman has attained over his 22-year rule as Gunners boss, the hostility aimed towards the manager from supporters has almost certainly marked the end of his time in charge of the north London outfit.

-But how much will it cost the Arsenal board, and how much are they currently paying Wenger to control first-team affairs this season?
+But how much will it cost the Arsenal board, and how much are they currently paying Wenger to control first-team affairs?

 Goal takes a look at Wenger's salary, his net worth, and his other business interests.